 After returning to Fiji from time spent playing in Vanuatu, Wise made a significant contribution to recording and producing contemporary music (particularly gospel music) in the 1980s.
 Davui continued to play music in Australia for many years including with pioneering reggae band Un Tabu in the early 1980s.
 Wise and Stephen have since passed away and the surviving members are based in different countries, with Heritage in Fiji after years in the USA, Sammuel in the USA after time in the UK and Davui residing in Australia.

-Although an official re-release of Turn Onto Music is “in the pipeline”, interest in album has been high (unbeknown to the band’s surviving members) and it has featured on numerous psych rock and funk blogs from around the globe.
-There have been at least four unofficial versions of the album released since the early 1990s.
+An official re-release of Turn Onto Music in 2015 saw the limited edition of 300 sell out rather quickly, Even before that, interest in the album had been high (unbeknown to the band’s surviving members) and it has featured on numerous psych-rock and funk blogs from around the globe.
+Prior to that, there were at least four unofficial versions of the album released since the early 1990s.
 Fodder for record collectors, even the unofficial vinyl reissues of the album can go for hundreds of dollars, and original copies cost much, much more.

 In less than six months Mantis played numerous shows and recorded a groundbreaking album.
 If they’d stayed in New Zealand or together as a group for longer who knows what might have happened.